Topics Map > Graduate Program Resources > Graduate Funding > Fellowships

 Information on the administration of the GRS Fellowships and Communities.

-The UW System sets the eligibility criteria for the Advanced Opportunity Program and provides funding to the UW-Madison Graduate School to distribute to UW-Madison Schools and Colleges via the Graduate Research Scholar (GRS) Communities.
-All graduate programs belong to one of eight GRS Communities in the following units: Business, CALS/SMPH/Vet Med/Pharmacy, Education, Engineering, Human Ecology, Letters and Science, Nelson Institute, and Nursing.
-Within each GRS Community, GRS Directors and Coordinators work with faculty representing academic programs to award the GRS funding and to create communities of scholars for the puposes of academic and professional development, mentoring, networking, and other community-building activities.
-GRS Communities have authority within their programs to set policies related to the fellowship award process and timeline, the stipend level, the fellowship terms, participation in community activities, and other responsibilities of fellows.
-Graduate programs and departments should consult with their GRS Community about all policies and procedures related to the GRS Fellowships.
+The UW System sets the eligibility criteria for the Advanced Opportunity Program and provides funding to the UW–Madison Graduate School to distribute to UW–Madison Schools and Colleges via the Graduate Research Scholar (GRS) Communities All graduate programs belong to one of eight GRS Communities in the following units: Business, CALS/SMPH/Vet Med/Pharmacy, Education, Engineering, Human Ecology, Letters and Science, Nelson Institute, and Nursing Within each GRS Community, GRS Directors and Coordinators work with faculty representing academic programs to award the GRS funding and to create communities of scholars for the purposes of academic and professional development, mentoring, networking, and other community-building activities GRS Communities have authority within their programs to set policies related to the fellowship award process and timeline, the stipend level, the fellowship terms, participation in community activities, and other responsibilities of fellows Graduate programs and departments should consult with their GRS Community about all policies and procedures related to the GRS Fellowships.

 GRS Eligibility Criteria